ramonarellano/signering-docs/source/client-integration/direct-flow.rst

 ..
 IMPORTANT::
     ** Security in connection with the one-time token: ** To handle the security of this call, the token will only work once.
 The user will receive a cookie from the signing service when accessing the URL, so that any refresh does not stop the flow.
 This URL cannot be reused at a later time.
 The reason we only allow it to be used only once is that URLs can appear in logs, and it will therefore not be safe to reuse.

 The user completes the signing and is then returned to the sender's portal via the URL specified by ``completion url``.
 At the end of this URL, a query parameter (``status_query_token``) will be added, which you will use later when you ask for the signature job status.
-If the signer interrupts the signing, or an error occurs, the signer will be sent to the ``rejection url`` or the ``error url`` respectively.
+If the signer interrupts the signing, or an error occurs, the signer will be sent to the ``rejection-url`` or the ``error-url`` respectively.

 .. _directIntegrationStep3: